Lack of time, training, and understanding - Barriers to police investigations into widespread financial crime unveiled

 Researchers found that in many cases investigators had a negative view of their work, and did not have the time, training or determination.
 Financial crime is perceived to be notoriously challenging to investigate.
 Investigations into less prolific, but higher profile and headline grabbing crimes are known to get better results.
 Their report builds a picture of why investigations into financial crimes are largely unsuccessful, and it makes a series of recommendations to improve outcomes.

-Lead author Paul Gilmour, Lecturer of Criminal Justice and Policing, Institute of Criminal Justice Studies, University of Portsmouth, said: “The police service in England and Wales has been subject of much criticism in the past two decades over the response to financial crime.
+Lead author Paul Gilmour, Lecturer of Criminal Justice and Policing, School of Criminology and Criminal Justice, University of Portsmouth, said: “The police service in England and Wales has been subject of much criticism in the past two decades over the response to financial crime.
 Many studies have reported failures in how the police investigate and prosecute financial crime, which have led to many victims being dissatisfied with the service provided by police.
 Despite this, there has been little research into the barriers facing police investigators entrusted with tackling financial crime.”

 A recent study by Her Majesty’s Inspectorate of Constabulary and Fire & Rescue Services (HMICFRS) concluded that the policing response to fraud is ineffective, with victims of fraud often left dissatisfied with the quality of the police’s investigation into fraud.
 Less than three per cent of fraud reported to police between 2017 and 2018 led to any type of positive outcome, such as a charge, summons, caution, or community service.
 These statistics are especially disappointing considering that fraud and related computer crimes accounted for almost half of all crime in England and Wales in the year ending December 2019 (Office for National Statistics, 2020).